poormi/dropdownTree/README.md

 # dropdownTree
-dropdown tree multiselected
-modified the file 'bootstrap-treeview.js' which download from the net
+the file 'bootstrap-treeview.js' download from the net modified a bit